By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Adult learners get shorter presentations and more breaks.
 It is as if the whole world now has developed ADHD.
-Here are some ways you can work on improving your attention span beyond the norm that do not require you to take medication.
+Here are some ways you can work on improving your attention span beyond the norm that does not require you to take medication.

 1. Eat a good breakfast.

 Low blood sugar or lack of energy can significantly impact your ability to pay attention.
-Children who eat a breakfast at home before school do much better in their classes before lunch than those students who have skipped breakfast.
+Children who eat breakfast at home before school do much better in their classes before lunch than those students who have skipped breakfast.

 It is hard to make your mind go when you are out of fuel.